underscoredLabs/website-docs-dLabs/docs/index.md

 ### LoginScene

-After Login Scene `_Config.cs` will store user account.
+After Login Scene `_Config.cs` will store user info.
 This can be accessed in any scene.

 ```c#
 string account = _Config.Account();